altunixon/wips/lns/altina_ln/ASP-130-Prologue_Negotiations_with_Eleanor.md

 She said in a barely audible voice.<br/>
 The thick reddish brown liquid shook in the tea cup.<br/>
 It seemed that the tea leaves were of a more expensive variety today.<br/>
-Just the smell made Eleanor lavished it with praise:
+Just the smell made Eleanor lavished it with praise:<br/>
 "As expected of Your Highness, this is top grade tea."<br/>
 "Is that so?"<br/>
 Altina took a sip.<br/>